What is porosity in welding?

 - Common Causes: Often happens when the welding process is not properly concluded, leaving a concave crater at the weld's endpoint.

-- Impact: This can create stress concentrations, leading to potential cracking or failure.
+- Effect: This can create stress concentrations, leading to potential cracking or failure.

 Traditional methods to detect porosity in welds